 On this page you will find information on Italian food for kids.
 Often we are asked which food to try when in Italy or which food is really popular also with kids in the Italian cuisine.
-So here we share information on typical food in Italy.
+Here we share information on typical food and traditional food in Italy.

 Italians create such delicious food!
 Many will agree that pizza is not only Italy's national food but also very popular all around the world.
 In Italy, people enjoy leisurely meals, taking time for cooking, eating and telling stories when sharing food with family and friends.
 On this page we share images and descriptions of Italian food that we all love and that are popular food in Italy.
 Buon appetito!
 Enjoy!